ECP-WarpX/impactx/docs/source/theory/intro.rst

 Reference Trajectory
 """"""""""""""""""""

-ImpactX is an *s*-based beam dynamics code, tracking particles using the longitudinal accelerator lattice position :math:`s` as the independent dynamical variable.
+ImpactX is an *s*-based beam dynamics code with space charge.
+Particles are tracked using the longitudinal accelerator lattice position :math:`s` as the independent dynamical variable.
 Particle phase space coordinates are specified relative to a nominal reference trajectory.

 The reference trajectory plays an important role in ImpactX.